Kaiede/Bedrockifier/Wiki/Old-Configuration.md

 ### Run

-Run `docker-compose up` once the above steps are done to verify via the console that the first backup is successful.
-Then you can stop the containers and restart them using `docker-compose start` to run them in the background like you normally would.
+Run `docker compose up` once the above steps are done to verify via the console that the first backup is successful.
+Then you can stop the containers and restart them using `docker compose start` to run them in the background like you normally would.

 ### Restoring Backups